When Did Baseball Start in Japan and How Did It Become So Popular?

-When did baseball start in Japan and how did it become so popular? originally appeared on NBC Sports Chicago
+When did baseball start in Japan and how did it become so popular? originally appeared on NBC Sports Boston

 Translation from Japanese to English: Play ball!